SSH Port Fowarding Tunnels

 ssh -v -NL 12345:127.0.0.1:8384 machine.remote

 The above command states that it will forward or bind port

 localhost can access

 8384 as if it was on port

 -N flag prevents the

-SSH command from executing on the remote so that it is forced to run as a foreground process within the terminal.
+SSH command from executing on the remote so that it is forced to run as a foreground process at the command line.

 Updated 8 January 2018